 Step 3: Fertilization

-A semen sample is obtained from the male partner and processed in our IVF Clinic New Orleans, using laboratory techniques to obtain the strongest, most active sperm.
+A semen sample is obtained from the male partner and processed using laboratory techniques to obtain the strongest, most active sperm.

 Prepared sperm are placed with one or more eggs in a laboratory dish for fertilization.
-After 3 to 5 days, if the eggs have successfully fertilized and are growing normally, they are transferred to the uterus.
+After 3 to 5 days, if the eggs have successfully fertilized and are growing normally, one (or two, in some circumstances) are transferred to the uterus.
 Not all eggs will be fertilized and not all fertilized eggs will continue to grow.
-In some cases, the embryos may be transferred as early as 2 days or as late as 6 days after retrieval.
-Some patients may choose to utilize intracytoplastic sperm injection during this step, a procedure which improves the chances of conception by placing a single sperm directly into a mature egg.
+In some cases, an embryo may be transferred as early as 2 days or as late as 6 days after retrieval.
+In some circumstances, it may be necessary to utilize intracytoplasmic sperm injection (ICSI) during this step, a procedure which improves the chances of conception by placing a single sperm directly into a mature egg.